1. Home

 Before acquiring a lease, consider the following terms:

-All rent owing must be paid in full before the lease is transferred.
+• All lease debt must be paid in full before transferring the lease.

 How to apply